ildaballiu/select-testing-demo/README.md

+# DEMO - React Select Testing

+This project was created to demo an [issue](https://sap.stackenterprise.co/q/5294/2112) with React Select.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).